-(Mark One)

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2019 or

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission file number: 001-33225

-Great Lakes Dredge & Dock Corporation

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 2122 York Road, Oak Brook, IL

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, (Par Value \$0.0001) GLDD Nasdaq Stock Market, LLC Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗌 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗌 No 🗵 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖂 No 🗌 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖂 No 🗌 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\square$ Accelerated filer $\times$ Non-accelerated filer $\square$ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵 The aggregate market value of voting stock held by non-affiliates of the Registrant was \$689,871,174 at June 28, 2019.
-The aggregate market value was computed using the closing price of the common stock as of June 28, 2019 on the Nasdaq Stock Market.
-(For purposes of a calculating this amount only, all directors and executive officers of the registrant have been treated as affiliates.)
-As of February 21, 2020, 64,285,602 shares of Registrant's Common Stock, par value \$.0001 per share, were outstanding.
+(Mark One) 'ION 13 OR 15(d) OF TI HE SECURITIES EXCHANGE ACT OF 1934 101(10 011 10(0) 01 11 E SECONTIES EXCITATION For the fiscal year ar ended December 31, 2020 ☐ TRANSITION REPORT PURSUANT TO S EXCHANGE ACT OF 1934 or SECTION 13 OR 15(d) O F THE SECURITIES For the transition per Commission riod from to file number: 001-33225 Great Lakes Dred ge & Dock C corporation Delaware 20-5336063 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 77024 9811 Katy Freeway, Suite 1200, Houston, TX (Address of principal executive offices) (Zip Code) • 346) 359-1010 none number, including area code) ~ - pursuant to Section 12(b) of the Act: Trading Symbol(s) Name of each exchange on which registered Common Stock, (Par Value \$0.0001) GLDD Nasdaq Stock Market, LLC uant to section 12(g) of the Ac - Indicate by check mark if the registrant is a well-known seasoned issuer Indicate by check mark if the registrant is a went-known seasoned issued Indicate by check mark if the registrant is not required to file reports pur Indicate by check mark whether the registrant: (1) has filed all reports repreceding 12 months (or for such shorter period that the registrant was require 90 days.
+Yes No rsuant to Section 13 or Section 15(d) of equired to be filed by Section 13 or 15(d) the Act.
+Yes No Xdd) of the Securities Exchange Act of 1934 during the Indicate by check mark whether the registrant has submitted electronical Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (of files).
+Yes \bowtie No \square or for such shorter period that the regist rant was required to submit such Indicate by check mark whether the registrant is a large accelerated filer growth company.
+See the definitions of "large accelerated filer," "accelerated the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registran revised financial accounting standards provided pursuant to Section 13(a) of Indicate by check mark whether the registrant has filed a report on and a the Exchange Act. attestation to its management's assessment ent of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S. report.
+Indicate by check mark whether the registrant is a shell company (as de: mulcate by theth mark whether the registrant is a shell company (as de- mica ni Kuic 120-2 di ille excilange Ac .i).
+165 [ executive officers of the registrant have been treated as affiliates.)
+As of February 19, 2021, 65,120,437 shares of Registrant's Common Stock, par value \$.0001 per share, were outstanding.